OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ## Credentialless authentication

-All targets should support the ability to inherit credentials from the worker a deployment is executed from.
+All targets should support the ability to inherit credentials from the worker a deployment is executed from, and avoid the need for long lived credentials to be maintained by Octopus.

 ## Declarative over imperative